+Due date of assignment

-StudentHeamwattie, this assignment was not for you to write a new paper.
+Heamwattie, this assignment was not for you to write a new paper.
 You were to offer the student suggestions for improving his topic, resources and writing.

 You need to tell me how you would tell the student to refine the topic, find new appropriate resources, properly cite the resources and write a better problem statement.
 You are to EXPLAIN how you helped the student with these steps and why you did what you did.